Skip to content

 expanding universe

 This simplified animation shows how light redshifts and how distances between unbound objects change over time in the expanding Universe.
 Note that the objects start off closer than the amount of time it takes light to travel between them, the light redshifts due to the expansion of space, and the two galaxies wind up much farther apart than the light-travel path taken by the photon exchanged between them.
-The expanding Universe allows for galaxies up to 15 billion light-years beyond our present cosmic horizon to eventually become visible, even while fewer and fewer galaxies become reachable.

 Credit: Rob Knop

 But this hot, dense, almost-perfectly-uniform Universe wouldn’t remain this way forever.
 With so much energy in such a small volume of space, the Universe absolutely must have been expanding at an incredibly rapid rate at these early times.
-You see, there’s a relationship in General Relativity, for a largely uniform Universe, between how spacetime evolves — expanding or contracting — and all the combined matter, radiation, and other forms of energy present within it.
+You see, there’s a relationship in general relativity, for a largely uniform Universe, between how spacetime evolves — expanding or contracting — and all the combined matter, radiation, and other forms of energy present within it.

 If the expansion rate is too small for the stuff within it, the Universe will rapidly recollapse.
 If the expansion rate is too large for the stuff within it, the Universe rapidly dilutes so that no two particles will ever find one another.
-Only if the Universe is “just right,” and I hope you’re saying “just right” the way you would when you tell the tale of Goldilocks and the Three Bears, can the Universe expand, cool, form complex entities, and persist with interesting structures within it for billions of years.
+Only if the Universe is “just right,” — and I hope you’re saying “just right” the way you would when you tell the tale of Goldilocks and the Three Bears — can the Universe expand, cool, form complex entities, and persist with interesting structures within it for billions of years.
 If our Universe, at the earliest stages of the hot Big Bang, were just a tiny bit denser or just a tiny bit less dense, or conversely expanded just a tiny bit more or less quickly, our own existence would have been a physical impossibility.

 singularity

 If the Universe had just a slightly higher matter density (red), it would be closed and have recollapsed already; if it had just a slightly lower density (and negative curvature), it would have expanded much faster and become much larger.
 The Big Bang, on its own, offers no explanation as to why the initial expansion rate at the moment of the Universe’s birth balances the total energy density so perfectly, leaving no room for spatial curvature at all and a perfectly flat Universe.
-Our Universe appears perfectly spatially flat, with the initial total energy density and the initial expansion rate balancing one another to at least some 20+ significant digits.
+In regions that are overdense, the expansion can be overcome.

 Credit: Ned Wright’s cosmology tutorial